TatuLund/vaadin-create23/README.md

 	- Responsive dashboard layout of Charts using Vaadin responsive CSS.
 	- Async loading and showing no data label during loading.
 	- Multi-axis Chart example.
+	- Automatically update the charts when someone saves or deletes book
 - BooksView
 	- Responsive Grid using BrowserResizeListener,
 	- Responsive CSS in Grid column